|

 For a truly unique Nashville

-experience, drop by the Bluebird Café.
+experience, drop by the Bluebird Cafe.
 Opened in 1982 as a casual restaurant with music

-it quickly became a songwriters Mecca with food.
+it quickly became a songwriters' Mecca with food.

-Patrons of the tiny club sit around a central stage where some of the
+Patrons of the tiny club sit around a central "stage" where some of the

 most successful songsmiths in country gather in groups of three or four to talk about